-Adjustments include adjustments to investment income, depreciation, non-cash items and changes to working capital.
-FY2020 was revised (25) - (26) For FY2016 and FY2017 Revenue Bond Debt Service excludes state revolving fund loans, commercial paper and certificates of participation
+(25) Adjustments include adjustments to investment income, depreciation, non-cash items and changes to working capital.
+FY2020 was revised with new data.

+(26) For FY2016 and FY2017 Revenue Bond Debt Service excludes state revolving fund loans, commercial paper and certificates of participation.